Workiva/wGulp/README.md

 Maintaining statically typed APIs speeds up development, enables static code analysis, and builds an inherent contract between modules.
 TypeScript definition files are the recommended way to establish these APIs, but using them becomes tricky when consuming from multiple sources.

-There are three different sources for TS definitions:
+There are two different sources for TS definitions:

 * Internal - project specific TS definitions that should be source controlled
-* DefinitelyTyped - TS definitions installed from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) with the `tsd` package manager
-* External - TS definitions included in third-party packages (found in `node_modules/` or `jspm_packages/` for example)
+* External - TS definitions installed with third-party packages (found in `node_modules/` or `jspm_packages/` for example), or from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) via the `tsd` package manager

 To make usage consistent, all TS definitions should be centralized in an API directory (`./api/`), but only the internal definitions should be source controlled.